Madera Wrongful Death Lawyer

-- Minors who lived with the decedent for six months before the decedent's demise and were given half their support by them can also file.
+- Minors who lived with the decedent for six months before their demise and were given half their support by them can also file.

 Wrongful death claims are filed for a variety of reasons.
 Some of the most common are:

-- Car accidents: This is one of the most common reasons a wrongful death claim is filed.
+- Car accidents: One of the most common reasons a wrongful death claim is filed.

 - Motorcycle accidents: Without the safety protection provided to those in passenger cars, motorcyclists often suffer catastrophic injuries and deaths.